 If you are of a certain age, like I am, you grew up watching the Jetsons.
 It was fun to wonder what would become part of real life in the future.
 Since we’re now in the future, let’s see how things are stacking up – and what you should factor into your planning for retirement.

-There’s more on the nearby horizon that may change how you envision your living space in retirement.
+There’s more on the horizon with advances in technology for older adults that may change how you envision your living space in retirement.

 Remember, Rosie, The Jetson’s robot maid?

 While we already have Alexa from Amazon, and Looj, the gutter cleaner from i-Robot, there are other promising robot assistants expected before year-end, such as Buddy and Jibo.

 Like Siri and Alexa, Buddy and Jibo leverage voice recognition, but also have facial recognition capabilities.
 They appear to be useful hubs for managing smart home devices and monitoring using telepresence.
 My sense is that you can do today much of what the early versions can do with your iPhone, but they are worth keeping an eye on as their functionality expands with advances in artificial intelligence.
 (As an aside, my wife adds that any additional intelligence will be a bonus for me, artificial or otherwise).

 The Internet of Things is rapidly evolving and will offer connected devices that will make lives easier in many ways.
 (And new worries.
 While I used to worry about my in-laws getting along, what about my refrigerator and my toaster?).